miskat-armin/assignment-10-brand-shop-client-side-public/README.md

-# Tech Deals Website
+# Tech Harbor Website

 ## [Live link](https://assignment-10-brand-shop-ca62a.web.app/)

-Welcome to our Tech Deals Website!
+Welcome to our Tech Harbor Website!
 This platform offers an amazing shopping experience for tech enthusiasts.
 Here are the key features that make this website stand out:

 ## Features